Indian Spitz Dogs: A Complete Information

 Grooming Tips

-Indian Spitz dogs should be brushed at least 3-5 times a week to prevent the matting and tangling of their fur.
+On the other hand, Indian Spitz dogs should be brushed at least 4-5 times a week to prevent the matting and tangling of their fur.
 Use a slicker brush or comb to gently remove any tangles or knots in their fur.
-Pay special attention to the fur around their ears, neck, and legs, as these areas tend to be more prone to matting.
+Pay special attention to the fur around their ears, and neck as these areas tend to be more prone to matting.

 They should be bathed periodically to keep their fur clean and free of dirt and debris.
 Use a mild dog shampoo and warm water to wash their coat, being careful to avoid getting water in their ears.
 Rinse thoroughly and then towel dry.